realdatadriven/etlx/README.md

 Use `db_2_db` when:

-- Your source is accessible with DuckDB or SQLite.
+- Your database is not accessible with DuckDB.
-- Your target is **not** yet supported by DuckDB.
 - You want to move data from one place to another using **pure SQL**, chunked if necessary.

 ---